k4kpk/k4kpk.github.io/sota-guides/Bell Knob (W4G_NG-035).md

 New in 2016 - Road is  paved to the top.
 This is now a drive-up summit, with an observation deck at the apex.

+Bell: If you're thinking of activating from the upper parking area, measure to see whether it is in/out of activation zone.
+(The W4G activation zone is 25 m (82 ft) vertically.
+(NY4G feels it is out of zone at https://summits.sota.org.uk/summit/W4G/NG-035 as of December 2019.)

 #### Drive Guide - Bell Knob from Atlanta

 * **Duration**: 2:05, 98 miles